Humza Yousaf’s wife Nadia El-Nakla calls for Palestine peace at summit in Turkey

 ‘We should not look away’

-Ms El-Nakla, a Dundee city councillor, said today: “I am gathering with a number of prominent women for one reason, and for one reason alone, to ensure that humanity prevails and that no more innocent men, women or children die.
+Ms El-Nakla said today: “I am gathering with a number of prominent women for one reason, and for one reason alone, to ensure that humanity prevails and that no more innocent men, women or children die.

 “The devastation in Gaza is horrifying and unimaginable to most of us; schools being turned to rubble, refugee camps being hit, hospitals bombed and amputations taking place without anesthetic.